Youth Pathways Grant for Careers in Agriculture

 - 90,000 new workers in direct farming operations.

 Where will this workforce come from?
-How will we sustain the industry that benefits our state?
+How will we sustain the No. 1 industry in the state?

 The Ohio Farm Bureau Foundation believes that an increased focus on careers in agriculture will have a direct impact on the strength of the farm and food community, the security, and availability of food for the future, and the well-being of Ohio.